luke-thorburn/feed-span/README.md

 Submission for the Prosocial Ranking Challenge.

-**Note** --- the main project files for each of the components are located in `examples/combined`.
-This is a relic of starting from the template code which we can fix at some point.
+**Note** — the main project files for each of the components are located in `examples/combined`.
+This directory structure is a relic of starting from the template code which we can fix at some point.

 ## How to run locally